 Stripe API Version

 In the Developers section of your Stripe dashboard, do you see an “Upgrade Available” button?
 Just like WordPress itself, we recommend you keep your Stripe API version reasonably current.
 Stripe does not update this automatically.
 You must update manually.

 Stripe doesn’t introduce major API changes affecting WP Simple Pay Pro very often, and it’s usually fine to just update it once in a while.
 But if the Stripe API version you’re using gets too old, unforeseen issues may arise.

 WP Simple Pay Pro is always tested against the latest Stripe API version within a week or less of a new Stripe API update.
 If a WP Simple Pay Pro patch is needed, we will roll it out as soon as possible.

 Although Stripe is taking care of storing all credit card data, this data is still passing through your checkout pages, so they need to adhere to the PCI-DSS (Payment Card Industry Data Security Standard).
-This means Stripe requires all communication to meet the TLS 1.2 standard (as of January 1, 2017).
+This means Stripe requires all communication to meet the TLS 1.2 standard.

 Yes, that’s a few too many acronyms, but luckily you can simply download and run the TLS 1.2 Compatibility Test plugin to verify your compliance.